Michèle Lamont: Career

 From 2002 to 2019, Lamont served as co-director of the Successful Societies Program of the Canadian Institute for Advanced Research with political scientists Peter Hall (2002–16) and Paul Pierson (2016-19).
 The group has produced two books: Successful Societies: How Institutions and Culture Affect Health (2009) and Social Resilience in the Neo-Liberal Era (2013).
 In 2019, Lamont and Paul Pierson co-edited a special issue of Daedalus on "Inequality as a Multidimensional Process."
 In connection with this program, she collaborated with the Robert Wood Johnson Foundation on research related to “the culture of health.”
 With the foundation's vice president for research, Lamont co-edited a 2016 special issue of Social Science and Medicine on "Mutuality, Mobilization, and Messaging."
 She worked with researchers from the Beijer Institute and the Stockholm Resilience Center (Royal Academy of Sweden), on "Our future in the Anthropocene biosphere," a White Paper prepared for the 2021 Nobel Summit on sustainability (2021).
 She co-chaired the advisory board to the 2022 UN Human Development Report, "Uncertain times, Unsettled Lives: Shaping our Future in a World in Transformation.”

 In 2009 and 2010, Lamont was Senior Advisor on Faculty Development and Diversity in the Faculty of Arts and Sciences at Harvard University.
 From 2014 to 2021, she served as acting director and then director of the Weatherhead Center for International Affairs (WCFIA).
 Since 2018, she has led the WCFIA Research Cluster on Comparative Inequality and Inclusion.

 From 2006 to 2009, Lamont chaired the Council for European Studies.
 She served as president elect, president, and past president of the American Sociological Association between 2016 and 2018.
 She led the response of the ASA to the Trump Presidency.

 Lamont has held visiting professorships at the Collège de France, SciencesPo, Université de Paris 8, École des Hautes Études en Sciences Sociales, Mainz University, Tel Aviv University, University of Manchester, and the University of Hong Kong.
 She has been a fellow at the Center for Advanced Study in Behavioral Studies at Stanford University (2002), the Radcliffe Institute for Advanced Studies (2006), the Russell Sage Foundation (1996; 2019-2020), the Netherlands Institute for Advanced Studies (2024), and the Paris Institute for Advanced Study (2025).
+Lamont is a member of the Academic Senate at the Swedish Collegium for Advanced Study in Uppsala, Sweden.
 Her research has been supported by grants including grants from the Hewlett Foundation, the Freedom Together Foundation, the National Science Foundation, and the Robert Wood Johnson Foundation.
 Other awards include a John Simon Guggenheim Memorial Foundation Fellowship, Leverhulme Trust Fellowship, and Andrew Carnegie Fellowship (2019–21).

 Lamont has served on scientific boards for the American Council of Learned Societies (ACLS), The Graduate Institute of International and Development Studies (IHEID), the Open Society Foundations, the Max Planck Institute for the Study of Religious and Ethnic Diversity, Princeton Institute for International and Regional Studies (PIIRS) and Nordic Centre for Research on Gender Equality in Research and Innovation (NORDICORE).